Graduate Requirements and Recommendations

 Registration Limit.
 Students may not register for more than six years (i.e., 12 semesters), unless they receive a waiver of this rule from the Graduate School.
 Waivers are granted for students whose dissertation research requires, for instance, extensive fieldwork or learning a foreign language.
 Students may, however, submit dissertations after the six-year limit, provided they have advanced to candidacy.
 Students who are not registered are not eligible for financial aid and may not earn money as teaching assistants or part-time acting instructors.

 Two Honors.
 Before registering for the third year of study, students must receive a grade of honors in at least one year long graduate course or two semester graduate courses in economics.
 As the Graduate School does not distinguish the grades of H+, H, and H–, this requirement may be met by receiving at least an H– in two graduate courses in economics.

 Qualifying Examination.
 Students must pass a general examination separate from course examinations.
-In the Economics Department, the oral examination, described below, serves as the qualifying examination.
+In the Economics Department, two field qualifying examinations fulfill this requirement.